-In 1950, we had a son Melvin Robert and in the fall of 1950, we returned to Golburn Sask were Borden got work with CB Sorenson.
+On Apr 5, 1950, we had a son Melvin Robert and in the fall of 1950, we returned to Golburn Sask were Borden got work with CB Sorenson.
 He was kept on though the winter.
 We had obtained a small house to live in.
-In the spring of 1951, we had another son, Buddy Howard.
+On Mar 16, 1951, we had another son, Buddy Howard.
 Borden continued to work with CB.
 I was kept busy with the two babies and we had a garden.
 When the fall work was over, we returned to Mission where we again stayed with Grandma Kenyon.
 Borden worked again in the shingle mill.
-In the spring, we had a daughter Kathleen Ann.
+On May 20, 1952, we had a daughter Kathleen Ann.
 She was only two weeks old when we left Mission to go back to the Tisdale district to run a farm for a Len Hill.
 We brought an other young lady with us to help look after the children.
 She wanted to visit some of her folks too before she returned to Mission.

 We spent two years running the farm there.
 I learned how to cook for thrashers and seven or eight men when we had wood cutters in.
 We had no running water or electricity.
 There was no fridges or electric washing machines.
 We had a gas lantern and lamp and I had a gas iron.
 Clothes were washed by a machine that had a handle which, when you pulled back and forth, the dally would work so it was an all day job.
 To wring the clothes out, we had a hand wringer which had a handle and two rollers.
 Turning the handle would make the rollers turn and the clothes were rolled between the roller and the water was squeezed out.
 Many buttons would also pop off.
 We had an old well, which we let buckets down into to keep cream, butter, and meat, and milk.